clusterlib/clusterlib/doc/user_guide.rst

 ==========

-This documentation aims at showing how to use python and :mod:`clusterlib` to launch and manage jobs on super-computer with schedulers such as `SLURM <https://computing.llnl.gov/linux/slurm/>`_ or `SGE <http://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_.
+This documentation aims at showing how to use python and :mod:`clusterlib` to launch and manage jobs on super-computers with schedulers such as `SLURM <https://computing.llnl.gov/linux/slurm/>`_ or `SGE <http://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_.